 I watched old Andy shows and heard of Mount Pilot so many times.
 It was big city to them and so imagine my surprise when I visited Pilot Mountain the town and Mt Airy where Andy was actually born.

 We visited Aunt Bee’s which I cannot give a recommendation to, I am sorry, but you may want to find where Andy still has occasion to have his favorite pork chop.
 (Written before Andy passed on.)

 We southerners are proud of all our plain simple folk that have made it big in this dirty old world with their niceness and southern charm!

-Andy Taylor's Mount Pilot
+Andy and Barney's Mount Pilot